Rushikeshlawand/My_Notes/Intetview Preparations/trees.md

 8. **Height**: The length of the longest path from the root to a leaf.
 9. **Depth**: The length of the path from the root to a specific node.

-### Why Tree is Considered a Non-Linear Data Structure?
+## Why Tree is Considered a Non-Linear Data Structure?

 The data in a tree are not stored in a sequential manner, i.e., they are not stored linearly.
 Instead, they are arranged on multiple levels, or we can say it is a hierarchical structure.
 For this reason, the tree is considered to be a non-linear data structure.

-### Types of Trees
+## Types of Trees

-1. **Binary Tree**:
+### Binary Tree

-   - Each node has at most two children, referred to as the left child and the right child.
+A binary tree is a tree where each node has at most two children, referred to as the left child and the right child.

+**Properties:**

 - **Full Binary Tree**: Every node has 0 or 2 children.
-   - **Complete Binary Tree**: All levels are completely filled except possibly the last level, which is filled from left to right.
-   - **Perfect Binary Tree**: All internal nodes have two children, and all leaf nodes are at the same level.
+- **Perfect Binary Tree**: All internal nodes have two children and all leaves are at the same level.
+- **Complete Binary Tree**: All levels are completely filled except possibly the last level, and the last level has all nodes as left as possible.
-   - **Balanced Binary Tree**: The height difference between the left and right subtrees for any node is at most one.
+- **Balanced Binary Tree**: The height of the left and right subtrees of any node differ by at most one.

-2. **Binary Search Tree (BST)**:
+### Binary Search Tree (BST)

-   - A binary tree where the left child of a node contains a value less than its parent node, and the right child contains a value greater than its parent node.
+A binary search tree (BST) is a binary tree with an additional property:

+- For each node, the value of all the nodes in the left subtree is less than the node’s value, and the value of all the nodes in the right subtree is greater than the node’s value.
 - Facilitates fast lookup, addition, and deletion operations.

-3. **AVL Tree**:
+### AVL Tree

-   - A self-balancing binary search tree where the height difference between the left and right subtrees is no more than one for every node.
+A self-balancing binary search tree where the height difference between the left and right subtrees is no more than one for every node.

 - Provides O(log n) time complexity for search, insertion, and deletion.

-4. **Red-Black Tree**:
+### Red-Black Tree

-   - A self-balancing binary search tree where nodes have an extra bit for color (red or black).
+A self-balancing binary search tree where nodes have an extra bit for color (red or black).

-### Tree Traversal Methods
+## Tree Traversal Methods

+### Depth-First Search (DFS)

 1. **Inorder Traversal (Left, Root, Right)**:
    - Visits the left subtree, then the root node, and finally the right subtree.